Table of Contents

 Cooking Instructions for the Best-Tasting Deer Chili

-1️⃣ Brown the Venison: Heat olive oil or bacon fat in a large pot.
+1️⃣ Brown the Venison: Heat olive oil fat in a large pot.
 Add venison and cook until browned.
 Remove excess grease.

 2️⃣ Sauté Aromatics: Add onion, garlic, and bell peppers, cooking until softened.